 I will respond to all emails within 24 hours, except for weekends.
 Keep in mind that I may not check my email right before an assignment is due.
 Ask questions early and re-read the assignment sheet.
 Often, the answer is there.
 Laptop and cell phone policy:

-Although technology is an integral part of communication, it doesn't always help you learn.
+Although technology has revolutionized the media landscape, it doesn't always help you learn.
 The more you multitask, the less you learn.
 Multitasking is also disruptive to me and the students around you.
 Studies have shown the following:

-- According to Winona State University researchers, 68% of students who use laptops in the classroom aren't using them just to take notes they're also surfing the web, checking Facebook and email, etc. - Former Standford researcher Clifford Nass found that multitaskers perform worse than non-multitaskers in nearly every category, including critical thinking skills and memory tests. - Researchers in China found that the more time you spend online, the less grey matter you have in your brain.
-Grey matter is the section of your mind that controls thinking.
+According to Winona State University researchers, 68% of students who use laptops in the classroom aren't using them just to take notes - they're also surfing the web, checking Facebook and email, etc. Former Standford researcher Clifford Nass found that multitaskers perform worse than non-multitaskers in nearly every category, including critical thinking skills and memory tests.
 If you multitask in class, you will be asked to leave.
 The professionalism portion of your grade will also be lowered.
 Grading: